Pray for Death: Plot

 Elsewhere, Daly and Trumble meet at a restaurant.
 Willie shows up and murders them both for their treachery.

 Akira relocates the boys to a warehouse.
 Behind closed doors, he performs rituals that signify his return to the ways of ninjitsu, and, with a makeshift forge, he creates a new ninja-to sword blade.
 In full ninja garb, Akira prays to Aiko's spirit before donning the helmet his father gave him.
 He attacks Newman's mansion, dispatching Newman and all his henchmen in what quickly becomes an all-out massacre.
 Willie is able to escape, but Akira later confronts him when Willie shows up at the warehouse.
 They fight a protracted duel to the death until Willie ultimately winds up being pinned through his wrists by Akira to a long buzzsaw platform.
 He opens his mask and Willie recognizes him before Akira turns on the buzzsaw and begins slowly walking away.
-Willie then begins to beg him to kill him (literally praying for death) as the spinning blade draws in the mobster and slowly slices the screaming Willie in half.
+Willie then begins to beg him to kill him (openly praying for death) as the spinning blade draws in the mobster and slowly slices the screaming Willie in half.

 In the final sequence, Akira and his sons are visiting Aiko's grave.
 As they are leaving, they are approached by Anderson, who discusses the massacre, mentioning that it is rumoured that the assassin was a ninja and asks if they still exist.
 Akira denies this with Takeshi confirming it and saying the detective has been watching too many ninja movies.
 Anderson wishes Akira good luck, but as he leaves he tells him that if he sees the ninja to tell him that the police do not want to see him again.
 He then tosses him a shuriken left behind at the crime scene (it is implied that he knows Akira is the ninja in question).
 They bow respectfully and part company as the credits begin.